Neuromuscular Disorders: Treatment and Management in East Lancashire and Ribble Valley

 Get in touch with our East Lancashire Right at Home office to see if our homecare services can help you.

 "All the staff have been amazing, kind and patient with Mum, going above and beyond with getting to know her and how to help her.
 I would not have anyone else provide her care."

 Our specialist care services for neuromuscular disorders in East Lancashire and Ribble Valley

 Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home East Lancashire and Ribble Valley can help.
 Our specialist homecare services include:

 - Medication reminders

 - Laundry services

-We have a team of highly committed CareGivers who are able to offer support for those with muscle wasting conditions.
+We have a team of trusted CareGivers in East Lancashire and Ribble Valley who provide support for Clients with muscle wasting conditions.
 We are experienced using specialist equipment that may be needed as part of an MD home care routine.
 Our services also incorporate specialist options for multiple sclerosis in-home care, and other common neuromuscular conditions.

-Get in touch with your local Right at Home office to discuss your personal care needs.
+Speak to your local Right at Home office in East Lancashire and Ribble Valley to discuss your personal care needs.

 What causes neuromuscular disorders?